MCP Integration

 Troubleshooting

-"MCP server not found" error: Run docker ps | grep route6-agent — if empty, the container isn't running.
-Check docker logs route6-agent for startup errors.
+"MCP server not found" error: Run docker ps | grep r6me — if empty, the container isn't running.
+Check docker logs r6me for startup errors.